+With the global health challenges we face as a humanity — including the severe and growing worldwide nursing shortage — we have developed NIGH — to remember Florence Nightingale’s keen relevance to today.
 NIGH’s cornerstone is the Nightingale Declaration for a Healthy World created to engage and empower nurses and concerned citizens — worldwide.
-Now in thirteen language versions and modeled after the ‘Preamble’ to the United Nations founding Charter with the words, “We the peoples of the United Nations...” this Declaration is the foundational premise of all of NIGH’s activities.
+Now in fourteen language versions and modeled after the ‘Preamble’ to the United Nations founding Charter with the words, “We the peoples of the United Nations...” this Declaration is the foundational premise of all of NIGH’s activities.
 It clarifies and commits to our shared goals and shared purposes — to work together as global citizens advocating for a healthy world. |

-• Encourage Self-Care • Engage Nurses Voices • Celebrate Diversity & Common Ground • Promote Global Health & Well-Being |
+• Encourage Self-Care • Engage Nurses' Voices • Celebrate Diversity & Common Ground • Promote Global Health & Well-Being |

-—our strategies have included: advocacy campaigns to reach UN Global Goals; online global outreach and multi-media; keynote addresses, workshops and related conference briefings, virtual and onsite discussions and meetings convened in 60 countries. |
+Currently collaborating with UNITAR for a worldwide ‘Student Nurses Voices Speaker Series’ — our strategies have included: advocacy campaigns to reach UN Global Goals; online global outreach and multi-media; keynote addresses, workshops and related conference briefings, virtual and onsite discussions and meetings convened in 60 countries.

 |